dramamoose/GettingandCleaningData/README.txt

 ++++++++++++++++++Coursera Modifications++++++++++++++++++++++
+run_analysis.R:

+This program loads the UCI HAR Dataset from outside the directory, and cleans up the data set alongside adding useful means for all the information.
+To run, simply source the file into R. It will run automatically.

+Final Dataset Information:
 The original readme for this dataset is located below.
 The new information included adds the following:
 -Means and standard deviations extracted for all values.
 -Training and Testing data sets combined into a single data set